QiuYukang/5G-LENA/doc/source/nr-module.rst

 :math:`\hat{h} = \alpha (h+e)`,

-where :math:`\alpha` is a scaling factor to maintain normalization of the estimated channel, and math:`e` is the white complex Gaussian channel estimation error.
+where :math:`\alpha` is a scaling factor to maintain normalization of the estimated channel, and :math:`e` is the white complex Gaussian channel estimation error.
 The estimation error is assumed to be characterized by zero-mean and variance :math:`\sigma_e^2`.